andreasm80/blog.local/content/post/2024-06-10-arista-automated-provisioning-ansible/index.md

 ```

 No errors, looking good.
 (PS!
-I have already run the build.yaml once, and as there was no changes, there is nothing for it to update/change hence the 0 in *changed*)
+I have already run the build.yaml once, and as there was no changes, there is nothing for it to update/change hence the 0 in *changed*.
+If it was any changes it would have reflected that too)

 It has now created the individual config files under the folder *intented/configs* for my inspection and record.